wspagnola/git_practice/planets.md

-the number of planets are nine!
-Pluto will always be a planet in my heart!
+the no planets in the solar system.
+It's just a simulation!

 **Source**